davidgtonge/backbone_query/README.md

 ```

 ### $between
-To check if a value in inbetwen 2 query values use the $between operator and supply an array with the min and max value
+To check if a value is in-between 2 query values use the $between operator and supply an array with the min and max value

 ```js
 MyCollection.query({ likes: {$between:[5,15} });